 Jesse Tinsley - The Spokesman-Review

 Having issues viewing the video above?
-Switch to our new HTML5 video player.
+Switch to our older video player.

 Tags: city, Hanford, Manhattan Project, news, nuclear reactor, SRinstagram, travel